Fetch and Combine .csv Files from the Web

 If you’ve ever analyzed large amounts of data, you know that it can be time consuming to get all the data you need into one place.
-Data providers (often government agencies) frequently provide the data online in a comma delimited format (aka CSV).
+Data providers (often government agencies) frequently provide the data online in a comma delimited format (.csv file).
 The data is regularly broken down into multiple files to provide smaller downloads or to provide more manageable data sets for users.
-It is a time-consuming task to fetch and combine CSV files from the web into one file for large scale analysis.
+It is a time-consuming task to fetch and combine .csv files from the web into one file for large scale analysis.

 Everybody likes free stuff, so we’re making this tool available free of charge to any of our readers.
 If this interests you, we have some instructions below to help you get started.